 What happens next?

 We, as the training provider, will be working behind the scenes with the EPAO to make sure everything is in place for when the time arrives for the apprentice to do their EPA.

 The next stage for you and your apprentice will not take place until nearer the end of the course.
 The next stage is known as the 'Gateway'.
-This is where all essential criteria to progress to the EPA are checked.
-If all is satisfactory we will notify the EPAO that your apprentice is ready.
+This is where all essential criteria to progress to the EPA is checked.
+If all is satisfactory, we will notify the EPAO that your apprentice is ready.
 The EPAO will contact the apprentice to organise the start of the EPA and assign them their first task.

 During this time you must make sure your apprentice has ample time to complete each assignment and has access to a quiet room where they won’t be disturbed.